fharper/gutencat/LEARNING.md

 ## Feedback
 One of the things I like when I start using a new product or technology is to take notes and give feedback.
 It is one of the reasons I like having a developer advocate role around something I don't know.
 I'll have the same experience as our users with no bias or assumptions.
 I also believe that small changes can have a big impact on the users’ experience, and therefore, their happiness!
 In other words, I may love too much the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)...

-Keep in mind that not everything is important, and that for this exercise, I focused on the things that could be improved, from **my** point of view: also, those may already exist or fixed and I just missed them.
+Keep in mind that it is done with utter respesct for the employee and contributors: theey all did an amazing job!
+So not everything is important, and for this exercise, I focused on the things that could be improved, from **my** point of view: also, those may already exist or fixed and I just missed them.
 I will create the proper issues, if they don't exist already, or create a PR for those at a later time.

 ### Generic
 - Could be nice to have the [Block Plugin Checker](https://wordpress.org/plugins/developers/block-plugin-validator/) as part of the `npm run-script` in addition to the web version.